cognitedata/inso-bootstrap-cli/README.md

 cdf:all:owner-->all:ds__owner__datasets
 ```

-As one can see, even for this simple use case, the cli creates quite a lot of resources.
-The reason for this is to both provide the outward simplicity of a DAY1 setup like it is shown here, but with the possibility to add more granular group control later.
-In this DAY1 setup, only the two top groups and one use-case group are mapped to actual IDP-groups.
+Even for this simple use case, the CLI creates many resources.
+This is to both provide the outward simplicity of a DAY1 setup as shown here and the possibility to add more granular group control later.
+In this DAY1 setup, only the two top groups and one use-case group are mapped to actual IdP groups.

-If we take a closer look at only the first namespace node.
+Looking closer at only the first namespace node;

 ```
 src:001:sap
 ```

-For this element the cli creates/updates the following resources:
+For this element, the CLI creates/updates the following resources:

 #### Groups

 ```
 cdf:all:owner
 cdf:all:read